TobiasPSP/doneland_sources/Components/Sensor/Air Quality/MQ Family Of Gas Sensors/README.md

 | MQ-139 | freon halogen | 10-1.000 |

 > [!NOTE]
 > Most types are cheap and cost between €1-2.
-Some models (i.e. MQ-131 and all above MQ-136ff) can be very pricey.
+Some models (i.e. MQ-131 and all above MQ-136ff) can be more costly.

 ## Pins